dannybackx/serre/ina3221/README.md

 Parameters can be set on when and how (long, frequent) to measure.
 This includes start and stop conditions.

 Data query is possible via web interface or JSON.

+The drivers currently builtin :
+- INA3221 : voltage and current measurement instrument (3 sensors)
+- AHT10 : temperature and humidity
+- d1mini (esp8266) : to allow for GPIO pin trigger events, not to monitor stuff
+- ADS1115 : 4 channel ADC (analog to digital converter)